On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Main results and applications

-and we use an equispaced design for simulating data sets with an ARCH(1) noise as defined in the above Subsection \ref{arch}.
-That is, each data set is the sum of this trend $r (x) $ evaluated at $x_i=i/n, i=1,\cdots,n,$ plus an ARCH(1) sequence with a ``persistence'' parameter $\alpha$.
-We consider $6$ settings for the ARCH(1) noise, precisely with a common value $\sigma=0.32$.
-The first value of $\alpha$ nearly corresponds to i.i.d.~normal observation noises (this setting will be referred to as the ``quasi-iid-normal'' case) and the last one generates noise sequences for which a strong serial correlation is always present when the sequence is squared.
+The first value of $\alpha=0.01$ corresponds nearly to i.i.d.~normal observation noises (this setting will be referred to as the ``quasi-iid-normal'' case) and the last one generates noise sequences for which a strong serial correlation is always present when the sequence is squared.
 Recall that the moment of order $16$ no longer exists as soon as $\alpha$ is slightly above $0.162$, but the moment of order $4$ still exists for $\alpha < \sqrt{1/3} \approx 0.57735$.

+{ {Figure 1 : $n=2^{9}$.
+Each of these $2$ panels displays one data set $Y$.
+The underlying trend $r$ is displayed (in red) in the upper left inset.
+The function $u$ (in gray) excludes about $20\%$ of the points.
+The $2$ panels only differ by $\alpha=0.577$ (left) and $\alpha=0.9$ (right).
+For each $Y$ the CL choice and the ``weighted $L_2$-optimal'' $T_n$ choice are plotted in blue and dashed green respectively.}}

-The kernel function we used here is the classical biweight $K(x) = (15/8) (1-4x^2)^2 1_{[-.5,.5]}(x)$.
+The kernel function used here is the classical biweight {$K(x) = \frac{15}{16} (1-x^2)^2 1_{[-1,1]}(x)$}.
 As is well known, its precise specification, among possible positive ``bell shaped'' kernels, has a weak impact on the behavior of bandwidth selection techniques.
+As weight function $u$, we used a slightly smoothed version of $\BBone_{[0.1, 0.9]}$.
+Since its precise specification also has a weak impact, we only give a plot of the used $u$ in Figure~1.
+Notice that for the considered data sizes $n$ here, it turns out that it is sufficient to consider {only bandwidths that are lower than $0.1$,} as candidate bandwidths.
+Then, {since the bandwidth $h$ is one-half the support length of $\frac{1}{h} K(\frac{\cdot}{h}),$} it can be checked that computing the sub-vector of the Priestley-Chao estimator $L Y$ whose components are restricted to the $x_i$'s in $[0.1, 0.9]$, can always be done by discrete Fourier transforms.
+This remark makes affordable the following simulation study even for quite large $n$.